nais/doc/docs/device/install.md

 ![A macOS systray exemplifying a red-colored `naisdevice` icon.](../assets/naisdevice-systray-icon.svg)

-In your Systray (where all your small program icons are located - see above picture):
+In your Systray (where all your small program icons are located - see above picture for how it looks on Mac):

 1. Find your `naisdevice` icon (pictured above - though it should not be red at first attempted connection).
 2. Left-click it and select `Connect`.